nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Date should be a valid date (dd/MM/yyyy) where:
     * The Year Field (yyyy) should be a non-negative number between 0000 and 9999.
     * The Month Field (MM) should be a non-negative number between 01 and 12.
-    * The Day Field (dd) should be a non-negative number between 00 and 31 (may be less than 31 depending on the number of days in the month).
+    * The Day Field (dd) should be a non-negative number between 00 and 31 (might be less than 31 depending on the number of days in the month).

 ##### `DESCRIPTION`